rwcitek/StructureAndInterpretationOfComputerShells-Nushell/Filters.md

 ## Built-in filters

 - get : select only column(s) from table
+  * If coming from a table, returns column as a whole as a list
+  * Can also select numeric index from a list
 - select : Like get but returns the NUON object which is a table
-- take N  - Only take the N number of rows of a table
+- first : get the first N rows of table
+- skip : Skips N rows before returning the rest of table
-- drop N | Drop the first N number of rows of a table
+- drop : Drops N rows from the end of the table
 - transpose : Rotate the table by 90 degrees.
 Rows become columns, columns become rows

 ## Handy example of transpose